Client-Side Architecture Basics [Guide]Client-Side Architecture

 Back then, class-based components and Redux were the coolest kids on the block.
 This was my first time prepping up to work on a real-world React project, so I bought the best courses I could find on the topics and dove in.

-After a couple of months, according to the React community, the way I was doing things was outdated.
+After a couple of months, according to the React community, the way I was doing things were outdated.
 There were newer, cleaner, and recommended best practices for me to follow.

 I think it's incredible that we question the way we do things.
 But my vast gap in knowledge of client-side architecture left me always finding it necessary to play catch up to refactor to the new approaches.